nethish/experiments/grpc-stream/README.md

 # gRPC Streams
 * Send won't wait for anything.
 As long as there is buffer, send just sends all of it.
+* Limit number of streams with `grpc.MaxConcurrentStreams(X)` option
+* Interceptors - Only one interceptors, chaining can be done at the caller

 Generate server code
 ```